laravel/prompts/README.md

 $confirmed = confirm('Would you like to install dependencies?');
 ```

-You may also provide a default value and alternative labels for 'Yes' and 'No':
+You may also provide a default value, alternative labels for 'Yes' and 'No', and a validation callback:

 ```php
 use function Laravel\Prompts\confirm;